studio1902/statamic-peak-docs/docs/features/forms.md

 ## Captcha

-You can use Aryey Raber's wonderful [Captcha addon](https://statamic.com/addons/aryeh-raber/captcha) together with your Peak form.
+You can use Aryeh Raber's wonderful [Captcha addon](https://statamic.com/addons/aryeh-raber/captcha) together with your Peak form.
 In order to make this work, follow the addons instructions and add `x-data='@{"captcha-response": "" }'` to your Peak `form:create` tag in `resources/views/page_builder/_form.antlers.html`.
 Lastly, make sure you run the latest versions of both the Peak Tools and the Captcha addons.